Wineville Chicken Coop murders: Sanford Clark

 Clark was not tried for murder because assistant district attorney Loyal C. Kelley believed that he was innocent.
 Kelley said that Clark had been a victim of Northcott's death threats and sexual abuse and was not a willing participant in the crimes.
-Kelley instead recommended that Clark be sent to the Whittier State School, where an experimental program for delinquent youths was under way.
+Kelley instead recommended that Clark be sent to the Whittier State School (later renamed the Fred C. Nelles Youth Correctional Facility), where an experimental program for delinquent youths was under way.
 He assured Clark that the Whittier school was unique because of its compassionate mission of genuine rehabilitation.
-Clark was sentenced to five years at the school (later renamed the Fred C. Nelles Youth Correctional Facility).
+Clark was sentenced to five years at the school.
 His sentence was later commuted to 23 months, as he "had impressed the Trustees with his temperament, job skills and his personal desire to live a productive life during his nearly two years there."

-Clark died in 1991 at the age of 78 and was buried in Woodlawn Cemetery in Saskatoon, Saskatchewan in 1993.
+Clark served in the Royal Canadian Army from 1939 to 1945 and worked in the Canadian Postal Service until age 61.
+He adopted two sons, Jerry and Robert Clark.
+Clark died in 1991 at age 78.

-Walter Collins (September 23, 1918 – 1928)
+Walter Collins

 Nine-year-old Walter Collins was abducted when he went to a movie theater on March 10, 1928, and never returned.
 He lived in Lincoln Heights, Los Angeles.
 Initially, his mother, Christine Collins, and the police believed that enemies of Walter Collins Sr. had abducted Walter.
 Walter Collins Sr. had been convicted of eight armed robberies and was an inmate at Folsom State Prison.

-Collins' disappearance received nationwide attention and the Los Angeles Police Department (LAPD) pursued hundreds of leads without success.
+Collins' disappearance received nationwide attention, and the LAPD pursued hundreds of leads without success.
 The police faced negative publicity and increasing public pressure to solve the case.

 Five months after Collins' disappearance, a boy claiming to be Walter was found in DeKalb, Illinois.
 Letters and photographs were exchanged before Christine Collins paid for the boy to be transported to Los Angeles.
 A public reunion was organized by the police, who hoped to negate the bad publicity they had received for their failure to solve this case and others.
 The police also hoped that the uplifting story would deflect attention from a series of corruption scandals that had sullied the department's reputation.
 At the reunion, Christine stated that the boy was not her son.
 She was told by the officer in charge of the case, police captain J. J. Jones, to take the boy home to "try him out for a couple of weeks," to which she hesitantly agreed.
 Three weeks later, Christine returned to see Jones and persisted in her claim that the boy was not Walter.
 Although she had dental records proving her claim, Jones committed her to the psychiatric ward at Los Angeles County Hospital under "Code 12", a term used to jail or commit someone who was deemed difficult or inconvenient.